 The airline industry has experienced tremendous challenges in recent years and will likely remain volatile for the foreseeable future.
-Among other factors, the financial challenges faced by major carriers, including Delta, United and Continental, the slowing U.S. economy and increased hostilities in Iraq, the Middle East and other regions have significantly affected, and are likely to continue to affect, the U.S. airline industry.
+Among other factors, the financial challenges faced by major and regional carriers, including Delta, United, Continental, Alaska, US Airways, Pinnacle and Mesa, the slowing U.S. economy and continuing hostilities in the Middle East and other regions have significantly affected, and are likely to continue to affect, the U.S. airline industry.
 These events have resulted in declines and shifts in passenger demand, increased insurance costs, increased government regulations and tightened credit markets, all of which have affected, and will continue to affect, the operations and financial condition of participants in the industry, including us, major carriers (including our major partners), competitors and aircraft manufacturers.
 These industry developments raise substantial risks and uncertainties, which will affect us, major carriers (including our major partners), competitors and aircraft manufacturers in ways that we are unable to currently predict.